amt8u/hugo-blog/content/posts/learning-distributed-nodejs/index.md

 > Callbacks in the microtask queues take priority over callbacks in the phases's normal queue.
 Callbacks in next tick microtask queue run before callbacks in the promise microtask queue

-### When event looop gets to a phase, it will run all the callbacks in that phases's queue.
-Once all the callbacks in a given phase are exhausted, the event loop then moves to next phase`.
+When event looop gets to a phase, it will run all the callbacks in that phases's queue.
+Once all the callbacks in a given phase are exhausted, the event loop then moves to next phase.
 <br />

 Try coming up with the output before running the program and see if you understand the phases correctly.